nbassagoda/3d-game-snake/README.md

 These instructions will get you a copy of the project up and running on your local machine for development.

 ### Prerequisites
-Before you run the app make sure to run the app in a windows device and have the following things installed:
+Before you run the app make sure you are in a windows device and have the following installed:
  - MinGW (make sure to add `C:\MinGW\bin` to the path env variable).

 ### Installing